simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 On your sever you can check which version of _rsyslog_ you have by running `rsyslogd -v`.

-You can enable IP anonymization with adding the following lines to your _rsyslog_ config file.
+You can enable IP anonymization by adding the following lines to your _rsyslog_ config file.
 The config file usually lives in `/etc/rsyslog.conf` or `/etc/rsyslog.d/50-default.conf`.

 ```bash
 module(load="mmanon")